Table of Contents

 How do you break the silence?

 A frozen lake stays still until it thaws and even then nothing interesting happens until you make waves.
 Learning how to unfreeze took many years of therapy, which left me stranded on a lake in which nothing happened.
-To break the silence of the lake you must make waves, but how do you learn how to do that when every single wave has the potential to attract sharks?
+To break the silence of the lake you must make waves, but how do you learn how to do that when every single wave has the potential to attract sharks who hate the noise you make?

 It’s hard to make friends when all sharks look like sharks.

-To create your small army you’ll have to find your inner drummer and start drumming until your hands are raw.
+To make friends you’ll have to find your inner drummer and start drumming until your hands are raw.
 The noise you make will attract people who enjoy the sound you’re putting out into the world.
 Some will fall in love with it.
 They’ll want to drum with you to amplify the sound they like.

 Life needs rhythm.
 I enjoy my own rhythm, and there’s great comfort in that.
 It means I can withdraw when the outside world becomes too much to handle and enjoy myself.
 If you can learn how to make a noise only you enjoy you’re off to a great start, but to make friends you must be willing to risk being heard.

 This is when your loneliness ends and you start enjoying life for what it is.
-Eventually the noise you’re making with your army of fans will start to resemble something akin to music.
+Eventually the noise you’re making with your friends will start to resemble something akin to music.
 People love music.
 Keep making your music and people will be interested.
 That’s the safest way I know how to connect with people when you’re fearful of other human beings.

 Your task is to find your inner drummer.
 It is a daily process of discovery and listening closely.
 It’s a brutal, frustrating process that will have you doubt yourself.
 You will want to give up, you will cry, you will struggle, but the process is as natural as a snake shedding its skin over and over again.
 Snakes don’t complain about their nature and neither should you.